glovecchi0/neuvector-tf-federation/README.md

 - Edit `./remote/eks/terraform.tfvars`
   - Update the required variables:
     -  `prefix` to give the resources an identifiable name (eg, your initials or first name)
-    -  `allowed_ip_cidr_range` to specify which IP addresses will be able to contact the cluster API Server
     -  `aws_region` to suit your region
     -  `neuvector_password` to change the default admin password
 - Log in to the AWS provider from your local Terminal.
 See the preparatory steps [here](https://github.com/glovecchi0/neuvector-tf/tree/main/tf-modules/aws/README.md)